2nav/dev_assignment/README.md

 - Each sport has its own page
 - Have limited booking slots to 3 per user per day, haven't tested this much though.
 - Acceptance of requests is automatic
+- User can view his profile with his bookings